$80 Find Cheap Flights from District of Columbia to Virginia

 • What is the cheapest time of day to fly to Virginia?

-The cheapest time of day to fly to Virginia is generally at night, when round-trip flights cost $304 on average.
-On average, there is no price difference when choosing to fly in the morning or the evening on this flight route.
-The most expensive time of day to fly to Virginia is generally in the morning, which is peak travel time and where the average cost of a ticket is $344.
+The cheapest time of day to fly to Virginia is generally at night, when round-trip flights cost $291 on average.
+Morning departures are around 32% cheaper than evening flights, on average.
+The most expensive time of day to fly to Virginia is generally in the evening, which is peak travel time and where the average cost of a ticket is $493.

 • What is the cheapest flight to Virginia?

-The cheapest ticket to Virginia from District of Columbia found in the last 72 hours was to Richmond, at $77 round-trip.
+The cheapest ticket to Virginia from District of Columbia found in the last 72 hours was to Norfolk, at $179 round-trip.
 The most popular route is Baltimore (BWI) to Norfolk (ORF) and the cheapest round-trip airline ticket found on this route in the last 72 hours was $179.

 • What is the cheapest month to fly from District of Columbia to Virginia?